Brussels: Train

 The Brussels-Capital Region has three main train stations: Brussels-South, Brussels-Central and Brussels-North, which are also the busiest of the country.
-Brussels-South is also served by direct high-speed rail links: to London by Eurostar trains via the Channel Tunnel; to Amsterdam by Thalys and InterCity connections; to Amsterdam, Paris, and Cologne by Eurostar; and to Cologne and Frankfurt by the German ICE.
+Brussels-South is also served by direct high-speed rail links: to London by Eurostar trains via the Channel Tunnel; to Amsterdam by Eurostar "Red" (previously Thalys) and InterCity connections; to Amsterdam, Paris, and Cologne by Eurostar; and to Cologne and Frankfurt by the German ICE.

 The train rails in Brussels go underground, near the centre, through the North–South connection, with Brussels Central Station also being largely underground.
 The tunnel itself is only six tracks wide at its narrowest point, which often causes congestion and delays due to heavy use of the route.

 The City of Brussels has minor railway stations at Bockstael, Brussels-Chapel, Brussels-Congress, Brussels-Luxembourg, Brussels-Schuman, Brussels-West, Haren, Haren-South and Simonis.
 In the Brussels Region, there are also railways stations at Berchem-Sainte-Agathe, Boitsfort, Boondael, Bordet (Evere), Etterbeek, Evere, Forest-East, Forest-South, Jette, Meiser (Schaerbeek), Moensberg (Uccle), Saint-Job (Uccle), Schaarbeek, Uccle-Calevoet, Uccle-Stalle, Vivier d'Oie-Diesdelle (Uccle), Merode and Watermael.